-Nutanix BlockStore is an AOS capability (currently in development) which creates an extensible filesystem and block management layer all handled in user space.This eliminates the filesystem from the devices and removes the invoking of any filesystem kernel driver.
+Nutanix BlockStore (shipped in AOS 5.18) is an AOS capability which creates an extensible filesystem and block management layer all handled in user space.This eliminates the filesystem from the devices and removes the invoking of any filesystem kernel driver.
 The introduction of newer storage media (e.g. NVMe), devices now come with user space libraries to handle device I/O directly (e.g. SPDK) eliminating the need to make any system calls (context switches).
 With the combination of BlockStore + SPDK all Stargate device interaction has moved into user space eliminating any context switching or kernel driver invocation.

 Stargate - Device I/O Path